emacsmirror/eplotly/README.md

                  :text  ("4.17 below the mean" "4.17 below the mean" "0.17 below the mean" "0.17 below the mean" "0.83 above the mean" "7.83 above the mean"))
                 ))

-The angle of the tick marks can be rotated via the :tickangle parameter:
+The angle of the text at the tick marks can be rotated via the :tickangle parameter:

     (barchart  '((("Liam" "Sophie" "Jacob" "Mia" "William" "Olivia") (8.0 8.0 12.0 12.0 13.0 20.0)